If your Iridium connection is not working properly, there are usually a few clues that point towards an issue.

 - How to Debug

 How to Debug

 Once you have confirmed the unit is set up correctly;

 - Is the Iridium modem data plan active?
 Check with your Network provider (Digital Matter if we supply your plan)

 - Is the Antenna connected well, and no kinks in the cable.

 - Is the device getting sufficient power?
 9V is required to power the Iridium modem (either internal with the G100 or separately for the Iridium edge with a G120)

-If a unit has been working previously it generally leaves us with a power, satellite reception, device fault or the iridium modem has been deactivated.
 You can view if a device has sent records over Iridium previously by running the Iridium Billing Detail Report.

 In general this report will only be enabled in your home organisation - but it will search all organisations/devices in your partner account.
 Run the report, and set the beginning date a suitable time (perhaps near the install date).